Arundinaria brachyclada Matsum.

 The plant has a running rootstock and the potential to become invasive.
 On our land, in Cornwall, England, it has proved to be very well behaved and only spreads slowly[

 E. Asia - central and southern Japan

 |Other Uses Rating||

 Pleioblastus simonii is a very hardy plant, it can tolerate temperatures down to between -20 and -25°c.

 A very easily grown bamboo, it succeeds in most soils but prefers a good loamy soil in sun or semi-shade[

 ].
 Another report says that it is a vigorous grower but not invasive[

 This species is notably resistant to honey fungus[

 Bamboos have an interesting method of growth.
-Each plant produces a number of new stems annually - these stems grow to their maximum height in their first year of growth, subsequent growth in the stem being limited to the production of new side branches and leaves.
+Each plant produces a number of new stems annually - usually in the spring and early summer, and these stems grow to their maximum height in their first two to three months.
+Any subsequent growth in the stem is limited to the production of new side branches and leaves

 Bamboos in general are usually monocarpic, living for many years before flowering, then flowering and seeding profusely for a period of 1 - 3 years before usually dying.
 This pattern can vary - sometimes flowering is sporadic, with plants flowering annually and not dying; at other times it is gregarious with all the plants in a specific species coming into flower at the same time.